WinterStream AI

 How It Works

 WinterStream AI embeds any YouTube video or livestream and automatically fetches its transcript for context.
-Users can ask questions about what's happening — by typing or speaking — and get answers back as natural spoken audio via ElevenLabs text-to-speech.
-Ask "What just happened?" or "Why was that a penalty?" and get a clear, contextual answer immediately.
+Users can ask questions about what's happening by typing or saying "Hey Winter" and get answers back as natural spoken audio via ElevenLabs text-to-speech.
+You can ask "What just happened?" or "Why was that a penalty?" and get a clear, contextual answer immediately.

 The UI is built screen-reader friendly from the ground up, with minimal reliance on visual cues.
 The whole experience is designed to work just as well with your eyes closed.